terencechain/consensus-specs/specs/networking/p2p-interface.md

 The responder SHOULD send a `response_chunk` promptly.
 Chunks start with a **single-byte** response code which determines the contents of the `response_chunk` (`result` particle in the BNF grammar above).
 For multiple chunks, only the last chunk is allowed to have a non-zero error code (i.e. The chunk stream is terminated once an error occurs).

-The response code can have one of the following values, encoded as a single unsigned byte:
+The response code can have one of the following vaislues, encoded as a single unsigned byte:

 -  0: **Success** -- a normal response follows, with contents matching the expected message schema and encoding specified in the request.
 -  1: **InvalidRequest** -- the contents of the request are semantically invalid, or the payload is malformed, or could not be understood.
 The response payload adheres to the `ErrorMessage` schema (described below).